Donate to Save Human History

 How to Use Call and Response

-• You want to unite a group around a shared mission.
+• To unite a group around a shared purpose.

 Examples for Everyday Heroes